Kuuzoo/highphone-radio/readme.md

 # HighPhone Custom Radio App

 ### Supported Voicesystems:
-> This App does only Support Saltychat, for people with a bit of experience it will be really easy to rework it to other voice systems.
+> This App does only Support **Saltychat**, for people with a bit of experience it will be really easy to rework it to other voice systems.

 ### Small Information:
 > This is just an old project of mine, and I now wanted to release it to the public because I didn't know what to do with it.